 Recent Louisiana Sex Abuse Settlements and Lawsuits Updates

-October 2, 2024: Calculating Sex Abuse Lawsuit Settlements in Louisiana
+May 6, 2025: Calculating Sex Abuse Lawsuit Settlements in Louisiana

-But there are key factor that tend to drive compensation amounts in most claims.
+But there are key factors that tend to drive compensation amounts in most claims.
 One factor—the main factor — is the defendant’s ability to pay.
 Large institutions or organizations that have insurance are almost always a necessary component of a successful sex abuse settlement.

 Beyond that, the next big factor that will influence the size of a settlement is the severity of the abuse suffered by the victim.
 Victims who have suffered more severe abuse, such as repeated assaults over a long period, may be awarded larger settlements than those who experienced a single instance of abuse.